mapbox/mapbox-gl-native/docs/BUILD_OSX.md

 ### Build

-1. Run `make xpackage`.
-The packaging script will produce the statically-linked `libMapbox.a`, `Mapbox.bundle` for resources, and a `Headers` folder.
+1. Run `make xpackage`, which produces a `Mapbox.framework` in the `gyp/build/Release/` folder.

 ### Install

-1. Copy the contents of `build/osx/pkg/static` into your project.
-It should happen automatically, but ensure that:
+1. Copy `gyp/build/Release/Mapbox.framework` into your project.
+It should happen automatically, but ensure that `Mapbox.framework` is listed in the *Linked Frameworks and Libraries* section of the General tab for your application target.

-   - `Headers` is in your *Header Search Paths* (`HEADER_SEARCH_PATHS`) build setting.
-   - `Mapbox.bundle` is in your target's *Copy Bundle Resources* build phase.
-   - `libMapbox.a` is in your target's *Link Binary With Libraries* build phase.

-1. Add the following Cocoa framework dependencies to your target's *Link Binary With Libraries* build phase:

-   - `SystemConfiguration.framework`
-   - `libc++.tbd`
-   - `libsqlite3.tbd`
-   - `libz.tbd`

-1. Add `-ObjC` to your target's "Other Linker Flags" build setting (`OTHER_LDFLAGS`).

 1. Mapbox vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target.
 In the Info tab, set `MGLMapboxAccessToken` to your access token.
-You can obtain one from the [Mapbox account page](https://www.mapbox.com/account/apps/).
+You can obtain one from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).

 1. In a XIB or storyboard, add a Custom View and set its custom class to `MGLMapView`.
 If you need to manipulate the map view programmatically, import the `Mapbox` module (Swift) or `Mapbox.h` umbrella header (Objective-C).